OpenMined/PySyft/README.md

 conda activate pysyft # some older version of conda require "source activate pysyft" instead. conda install jupyter notebook
 ```
+**Note:** Use Python 3.6-3.7.
+Tensorflow does not support Python 3.8 hence it might lead to installation errors.

 Another alternative is to use python venvs.
 Those are our preferred
 environments for development purposes.
 We provide a direct install